 Career Planning: Where are you on your Career Success Journey?

 If you are at a place where you are unsure of your career direction, you can start with a few coaching sessions to clarify your career roadmap.
 Then you can join either the Job Seeker Program or the Career Advancement Program.
 If you are already in a senior leadership position, all you may want in ongoing coaching to establish yourself in that role.
-If you are ready to take the next step in your career success journey, I invite you to schedule a personal strategy session with me.
+If you are ready to take the next step in your career success journey, I invite you assess your career.